VictorSully79/reading-notes/README.md

 ### About Me
 My name is Victor and I have always had a love for computers.
 I finally took the leap to learn.
 My Github is https://github.com/VictorSully79
 My wife is a registered nurse and way smarter than I am.
-We have 2 dogs and a cat which are way too spoiled.
+We have 2 dogs and a cat which are way too spoiled :smile:

 ### Growth Mindset